 - Test to be sure you have a headset or earbuds that allow conversation over a Discord voice channel without a lot of echo or background noise interference.

-- Setting up and learning how to use the push-to-talk option in Discord often helps eliminate distracting background noise.
+- Set up and learn how to use the push-to-talk option in Discord to helps eliminate distracting background noise.

-- Using a microphone connected directly to your laptop instead of wireless headphones will help you avoid losing microphone functionality in the middle of a playtest.
+- Use a microphone connected directly to your laptop instead of wireless headphones to help you avoid losing microphone functionality in the middle of a playtest.

 A quiet place to set up